urbien/urbini/README.md

 7. Image sizes.
 Images are pregenerated at a multitude of sizes on Urbien server and are served according to the device's screen size and resolution.
 Expensive image scaling on the device is avoided, when appropriate.

 8. DOM optimizations.
-Read/write ops batching, documentFragment, innerHtml batching, queuing, and many other tricks are employed.
+Read/write ops batching, documentFragment, innerHtml batching, queuing, [reflow avoidance](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html), and many other tricks are employed.

 9. Prefetching.
 Data for the next page user is likely to want is prefetched and sometimes even pre-rendered.
 This applies to the menu items, next page for the infinite scrolling, etc.